Pily28/Pily28/README.md

 Welcome to my GitHub!
 I'm Priscilla, a software engineering student.
 When I am not studying or programming, I used to travel to different places and putting in practice my another love that is photography , also very interested in knowing or learning languages , I'm very friendly by the way

 ### 🥰 I'm currently learning
-- React and getting more knowledge or brushing up my Front End software developer skills -Learning SQL and Python
+- React and getting more knowledge or brushing up -Learning #C and brushing my knowledge in: python , java and js.

 ###👩🏾‍💻💞 What i like to do:
 - I like challenges, learning,reading and travelling WHY NOT?? !!!